History & positioning

 This identity particularly suits couples, solo travellers and guests who value genuine service without excessive theatricality.
 Families can also feel at ease, especially if they are looking for a comfortable, well-located base rather than a self-contained leisure complex.
 In that sense, The David Kempinski Tel Aviv reflects the spirit of its destination rather well: cosmopolitan, light-filled, sea-facing, and committed to a form of sophistication that favours precision over ostentation.

-A contemporary register is particularly well suited to Tel Aviv.
-It avoids overly demonstrative décor in favour of an atmosphere that feels lighter, more open and more in tune with the nearby sea.
-In the best configurations, the room becomes a private vantage point over the city or the coastline, a place where one can just as easily prepare for a day of meetings as extend the ease of a return from the beach.
-That versatility matters in an address designed for both business and leisure stays.
+The contemporary style is particularly well-suited to Tel Aviv.
+It avoids overly ostentatious decor and favours a bright, open atmosphere that resonates with the proximity to the sea.
+In the best configurations, the room becomes a private observatory overlooking the city or the coastline.
+It can serve as a space to prepare for a day of meetings or to unwind after a day at the beach.
+This versatility is equally important for business trips and leisure stays.

 Dining and the rhythm of the day